How to Visit the Seceda Ridgeline in the Dolomites (Local's Guide)

 Step two: take the cable car to the summit!

-2. Col Raiser Gondola + Fermeda Chairlift
+🚠 Option 2: Col Raiser Gondola + Fermeda Chairlift (Quieter Option)

-3. Hike from Val Gardena
+🥾 Option 3: Hike from Val Gardena (Full-Day Adventure)

 Helicopters will land at the top of Seceda, right behind Baita Sofie Hutte

-What to See on the Seceda Ridgeline
+What to See at Seceda (My Honest Recommendations)

 1. Viewpoint of the Fermeda Towers

-One viewpoint of the Fermeda Towers
+First viewpoint of the Fermeda Towers

 Exploring the grassy meadows (non-fenced areas)

-3. Twin Peaks of Pieralongia
+3. The Twin Peaks of Pieralongia

 Side view of the Twin Peaks